Where To Eat & Drink In Ojai

 Farmer & The Cook

 Just west of town in Meiners Oaks is this health food store and cafe that is about as Ojai as it gets.
 The menu has a chai of the day and raw tacos, and we’ve seen people clearing chakras and inviting the mother spirit into their energy at the table next to us.
 But aside from all of that, the vegetarian Mexican food is great, and there’s also a market attached where you can buy chia seeds in bulk and loaves of bread made down the street.

 This wine bar just off Ojai Ave. feels less like a bar and more like that friend’s house you end up at every weekend.
-The whole place is extremely relaxed—there’s a small inside bar where you can order a glass of prosecco and a cheese and charcuterie plate before grabbing one of patio tables outside.
-Come here for a pre-dinner drink/hang - they’re only open until 8pm.
+The whole place is extremely relaxed—there’s a small inside bar where you can order a glass of prosecco and a cheese and charcuterie plate before grabbing one of the patio tables outside.
+Come here for a pre-dinner drink/hang - just be aware that they’re closed Monday-Tuesday, and only open until 8pm.

 The food at Boccali’s is fine, in a classic Italian red sauce kind of way, but you’re here to sit at a table on the back lawn, drink the wine you bought earlier that day, and then buy string lights on Amazon to replicate the whole setup once you get home.
 There are, however, two exceptional dishes: the excellent, only-served-in-the-summer tomato salad, and the enormous strawberry shortcake for dessert (swap the ice cream in for whipped cream).